Skip to main contentAccessibility Statement

 Q: Are international secondary school students in the U.S. included in Open Doors?

 A: No statistics on high school or youth exchanges are provided in the Open Doors Report.
-IIE has published two recent reports on international secondary school students in the United States.
-Both reports, Charting New Pathways to Higher Education: International Secondary Students in the United States (2014) and Globally Mobile Youth: Trends in International Secondary Students in the United States, 2013-2016 (2017) are available to download at no cost.
+IIE has published three separate reports on international secondary school students in the United States.

-Q: Who is counted as a foreign scholar?
+Q: Who is counted as an international scholar?

-A: A separate section of Open Doors reports on these scholars.
+A: IIE conducts a survey of U.S. higher education institutions to determine the number and characteristics of international scholars in the United States each year.
 International scholars are defined as scholars on non-immigrant visas engaged in temporary academic activities and not enrolled as a student at a U.S. college or university.
-International scholars engaged in academic activities includes, but is not limited to, post-doctoral scholars, visiting lecturers/professors/faculty, visiting researchers, short-term scholars and visiting specialists.
-IIE conducts a survey of research universities to determine the number and characteristics of international scholars in the U.S. each year.
+International scholars engaged in academic activities include, but are not limited to, post-doctoral scholars, visiting lecturers/professors/faculty, visiting researchers, short-term scholars, and visiting specialists.

 Q: Who is counted in the U.S. Study Abroad survey?